mke927/Ehler-final/code.md

 Here is a short blog post on how to create a vector image with simple markup language: [Vector based graphics in HTML and CSS](http://www.callumhart.com/blog/vector-based-graphics-in-html-and-css)

+It is also common practice to convert raster images into a vector so that the image can be scaled without the loss in resolution.
+Adobe Illustrator is used often for this purpose and a tutorial can be found here: [Click to navigate to tutorial](https://www.youtube.com/watch?v=gaoBr7SzF-c)

 The common file type now used for vector graphics is an SVG.
 This stands for **Scalable Vector Graphic**.